-Accounting 1 Jul 2013 Relief from

-Consolidation, the Equity Method and Proportionate Consolidation - Reduced Disclosure Requirements [AASB 127, 128 &
+Accounting 1 Jul 2013 AASB 2011-6 Amendments to Australian Standards Relief Extending from Consolidation, the Equity Method and Consolidation Proportionate Reduced Disclosure Requirements [AASB 127, 128 & 131]

-This Standard extends the relief from consolidation. the equity method and proportionate consolidation by removing the requirement for the consolidated financial statements prepared by the ultimate or any intermediate parent entity to be IFRS compliant, provided that the parent entity, investor or venturer and the ultimate or intermediate parent comply with Australian Accounting Standards or Australian Accounting Standards -Reduced Disclosure Requirements.
+This Standard extends the relief from consolidation. the equity method and proportionate consolidation by removing the requirement for the consolidated financial statements prepared by the ultimate or any intermediate parent entity to be IFRS compliant, provided that the parent entity, investor or venturer and the ultimate or intermediate parent entity comply with Australian Accounting Standards or Australian Accounting Standards -Reduced Disclosure Requirements.
 There is no financial impact.

-Amendments to Australian Accounting Standards arising from the Consolidation and Joint Arrangements Standards [AASB 1, 2, 3, 5, 7, 9, 2009-11, 101, 107, 112, 118, 121, 124, 132, 133, 136, 138, 139, 1023 & 1038 and Int 5, 9, 16 & 17]
+AASB 2011-7 Amendments to Australian Accounting 1 Jan 2013 Standards arising from the Consolidation and Joint Arrangements Standards [AASB 1, 2, 3, 5, 7, 9, 2009-11, 101, 107, 112, 118, 121, 124, 132, 133, 136, 138, 139, 1023 & 1038 and Int 5, 9, 16 & 17]